codeserk/website/content/posts/project/ludum-dare-25.md

 There is more information about this game in [my brother's website](http://www.acamara.es/gamedev/ld25/)

 > This game was designed and implemented during the 72 hours of the jam of the 25th edition of Ludum Dare.
-It is an Action RPG in which you figth the evil witch that attacks your town.
+It is an Action RPG in which you fight the evil witch that attacks your town.
 It has been made in collaboration with Jose and David Cámara Iglesias.

 There's one thing I will never forget after building this game: **BE AWARE OF GARBAGE COLLECTORS AND MEMORY MANAGEMENT IN GENERAL**.
 I was _young and unexperienced_: